hannesdelbeke/pip-qt-addon/README.md

 Open from the menu `Window/Pip manager`

 ## other
-- A similar pip installer addon for Blender, without Qt: https://github.com/hannesdelbeke/blender_pip
+- A similar, more basic pip-installer for Blender (without Qt): https://github.com/hannesdelbeke/blender_pip